GST/HST and QST information for financial institutions, including selected listed financial institutions

 Special rules

 There are special rules if you are an annual filer and you became an SLFI during the year or you are an SLFI with a permanent establishment in a province that became a participating province during the year.
-For more information, see Guide RC4050, GST/HST Information for Selected Listed Financial Institutions.
+For more information, refer to Guide RC4050, GST/HST Information for Selected Listed Financial Institutions.

 Forms and publications